 - Commenced work with technology partners to address accessibility barriers in third-party digital products.

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
 The B.A.A. website, www.baa.org, and other B.A.A. digital products are partially conformant with WCAG 2.1 level AA.
-Partially conformant means that some parts of the content may not fully conform to the accessibility standards.
-The B.A.A. is committed to procuring and working with technology partners that meet conformance standards.
+Partially conformant means that some parts of the content may not fully conform with all accessibility standards.
+The B.A.A. is committed to procuring and working with technology partners to achieve conformance with accessibility standards.
 Our work is ongoing.

 Accessibility of www.baa.org relies on the following technologies to work with the particular combination of web browser and any assistive technologies or plugins installed on your computer.
 These technologies are relied upon for conformance with the accessibility standards:

 The Boston Athletic Association assesses the accessibility of B.A.A. assets through the following approaches: